jonhayjr/Treehouse-FEWD-Project4/README.md

 Treehouse - Frontend Techdegree - Project 4 - Web Style Guide

-The goal of this project was to convert CSS into Sass and create a style guide that can be used for future projects.
+The goal of this project was to convert CSS to Sass and create a style guide that can be used for future projects.

 Click the below link for a preview.